udberg/the-next-web-clone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to [Microverse](https://www.microverse.org/) for their readme template
-- Inspiration
-- etc

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+This project is [MIT](https://opensource.org/licenses/MIT) licensed.